ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Developer Guide.md

 #### `start_scheduler()`

+This method is due to be deprecated as we no longer use or keep any user provided certificate and key.
+Thus, no scheduled clean up job is required.

 `start_scheduler()` is the main method used to start the scheduler.
 The following details the steps taken when the method is called: